Mjolnir-MD/Mjolnir/README.md

 Mainly focused on Coarse-Grained MD simulation.

-The detailed information can be found at https://mjolnir-md.github.io/Mjolnir/ (currently, English version is under construction).
+The detailed information can be found at https://mjolnir-md.github.io/Mjolnir/ .

 ### Goals